 By working on a mental blockage, I was able to heal my own energy circulation.
 You mustn’t forget to also work on your state of mind when you are healing.

 I will admit, I don’t really appreciate as much as I should the wonderful practice of meditation, but it is definitely very important to work on strengthening and healing your state of mind.
 Sometimes, I feel like I am in a battle against my inner demons and other times I am on my way to healing myself.

 Train like a warrior to heal like a master

-If you want to become an amazing healer, you must have the discipline to not only study the material, but also train every day whether it is to accumulate more chi or develop your physical strength if you do massages and acupressure or even meditate by building up that warrior mind and your health.
+If you want to become an amazing healer, you must have the discipline to not only study the material, but also train every day.
+Whether it is to accumulate more qi or develop your physical strength to do massages and acupressure or even meditate by building up that warrior mind and your health.
 Now embrace your inner warrior to become a badass healer!